-The mean warming of the pole is approximately 4.6 °K (see Figure 6c) as measured by the difference between the mean of the SC-max group and the mean of the SC-min group.
-A more common measure is the cycle peak-to-peak difference which is almost 7.2 °K.6 The Monte-Carlo test shows that the SC-max years are separated from the SC-min years by this spatial pattern at the 99% confidence level.
+The mean warming of the pole is approximately 4.6 K (see Fig. 6c) as measured by the difference between the mean of the SC-max group and the mean of the SC-min group.
+A more common measure is the cycle peak-to-peak difference, which is almost 7.2 K. The Monte Carlo test shows that the SC-max years are separated from the SC-min years by this spatial pattern at the 99% confidence level.

-The warming found here is substantially smaller than the 14 °K warming reported previously by LvL88 and Salby and Callaghan (2000).
-However, these previous results are for a single point, the North Pole, and for at the level of the maximum, 10 hPa, while ours is the polar value of a coherent mean meridional structure, averaged over a thick layer, 10-50 hPa.
+The warming found here is substantially smaller than the 14-K warming reported previously by LvL88 and Salby and Callaghan (2000).
+However, these previous results are for a single point, the North Pole, and at the level of the maximum, 10 hPa, while ours is the polar value of a coherent mean meridional structure, averaged over a thick layer, 10-50 hPa.
 This is the second key result of this study: